pombredanne/docker-python-dev/README.md

-# Docker registry tools (a.k.a.
-"DoctoR Tools")
+# Docker python developer tools (a.k.a. "dpy")

-This is a collection of [docker-registry](https://github.com/dotcloud/docker-registry/) helper tools, meant to ease the development, test and maintainance of backend drivers and other docker-registry related code.
+This is a collection of tools meant to ease life of docker python workers.
+Right now, this is work in progress.

 [![PyPI version][pypi-image]][pypi-url]
 [![Build Status][travis-image]][travis-url]